lewisc64/aoe2ai/RULES.md

 ```
 distibute 5 villagers from wood to stone
 distribute 10 villagers from wood and food to gold
-distribute 8 villagers from food to gold and stone
+distribute 8 villagers from food to gold and stone using modifiers
 ```
 ## do once
 Adds 'disable-self' to the action stack.
 Makes sure each rule in the block individually runs only once.